 Image Overlays or Patterns: Most commonly used hero image with text on top uses the pseudo element to add dark / light overlays so text can be readable on any image.

 Shapes: Some simple shares like a triangle, Circle, Rectangle can be drawn using these elements.
 Combine those basic shares together can you can create different designs.

 Tooltips: If the default title tooltip is not good enough, there are plugins that use custom tooltip and data attributes to show custom tooltips using pseudo-element.

 Here is one for all example of usage:

 The above example demonstrates some of the common usages of ::after and ::before.

 I used one span element and ::before and ::after elements to recreate the trending Flash Warning Effect using CSS.

 To summarise, I have used an image and overlayed a span on top of the image.
 I am using animation keyframes to change transparency and background positions on pseudo-elements.

-On click on the document, I am adding one class called flash to the body. and it triggers the Flash Animation.
-For more information on how to trigger css animation on scroll, you can check my other post.
+On click on the document, I am adding one class called flash to the body and it triggers Flash Animation.
+For more information on how to trigger CSS animation on a scroll, you can check my other post.

 I have created an experiment to measure the performance of CSS on actual DOM elements and pseudo-elements.
 Here are the results that might help you decide when to use these elements.